This MCQ tests your knowledge of the physiological and pathophysiological principles behind the GFR.

 Serum creatine, age, muscle mass

-The patient’s eGFR will underestimate the patient's GFR
+The patient’s eGFR will underestimate the patient's true GFR

 They will both be the same